m0ru/bak/02a_state_of_the_art.md

 Angular 1.x is a JavaScript-framework that roughly follows the MVC/MVVM architectures, but has a few conceptual variations and extensions.

 For views it uses a template-syntax.
-See the following snippet for an exmple from the webofneeds-codebase, that renders to an `<h2>`-header and a paragraph with a description, if the description is present (the `ng-show` is a conditional):
+See the following snippet for an example from the webofneeds-codebase, that renders to an `<h2>`-header and a paragraph with a description, if the description is present (the `ng-show` is a conditional):

 ```{#fig:ng-template .html caption="Example angular template code from WoN-codebase"}
 ...